Helping Your Child Manage Depression

 - During times of major loss, change, or transition:

 Be aware of your child's moods and behavior changes.
-Notify his or her teachers to help them be aware if there is a problem.
+Let teachers know.

-Talk with your child about how he or she is feeling.
-Ask about symptoms, and listen and accept what your child says about them.
+Talk with your child about how they are feeling.
+Ask about symptoms, and listen to your child.

 Spend some extra time together.
-Accept what your child is saying to assure your child that he or she is not weird or different.
+Accept what your child is saying to assure your child that they are not weird or different.
 Being supportive may be the most important step you can take.

-Make an appointment with a professional who can help.
-This may include a school counselor or family therapist.
+Make an appointment with a professional, such as a school counselor or family therapist.

 Learn as much as you can about childhood depression.